urbantrout/docs/en/templating/variables/assetsourcemodel.md

-AssetSourceModel
+AssetSource Model
 =================

-AssetSourceModel objects represent your asset sources.
+AssetSource Model objects represent your asset sources.

 ## Simple Output

-Outputting an AssetSourceModel object without attaching a property or method will return the source’s name:
+Outputting an AssetSource Model object without attaching a property or method will return the source’s name:

 ```twig
 Source: {{ source }}